Heavy Traffic Queue Length Behaviour in a Switch under Markovian Arrivals: Introduction

-Heavy traffic analysis of queuing systems is studied in literature using fluid and diffusion limits \citet{gamarnik2006validity, harrison1988brownian,har_state_space,harlop_state_space,stolyar2004maxweight, Williams_state_space}.
-Systems with Markovian arrivals can also be studied using such an approach.
+Heavy-traffic analysis of queueing systems is studied in the literature using fluid and diffusion limits \cite{gamarnik2006validity,harrison1988brownian,har_state_space,harlop_state_space,stolyar2004maxweight,Williams_state_space}.
+Systems with Markovian arrivals can naturally be studied using such an approach, and the results on single server queue that we present in Section \ref{sec: singleserver} are known.
 However, most of these results are applicable only when the systems satisfy a condition called the Complete Resource Pooling (CRP).
 Under the CRP condition, the system behaves as a single server queue.
-This is usually proved formally by a state space collapse result, which shows that in the heavy-traffic limit, the multidimensional system state collapses to a single dimension.
-However, the input queued switch does not satisfy the CRP condition in general, and the state space collapse occurs to a multi-dimensional subspace.
-Moreover, input queued switch is one of the simplest such systems, and so has served as a guidepost to study general queuing systems \citet{shah2011optimal} that do not satisfy CRP.
+This is usually proved formally by a state space collapse result, which shows that in the heavy-traffic limit, the {{} multi-dimensional queue size vector stays close to a one-dimensional subspace}.
+Except in some special cases, there is no literature based on the diffusion limit approach to study systems that do not satisfy the CRP condition.
+The switch system considered in this paper does not satisfy the CRP condition, and exhibits a multi-dimensional state space collapse, i.e., the queue size vector stays close to a multi-dimensional subspace.

-An alternate method for heavy-traffic analysis based on drift arguments was introduced in \citet{eryilmaz2012asymptotically} to study CRP systems.
-This Drift method was generalized to study the switch system when the CRP condition is not met, in \citet{maguluri2018optimal, maguluri2016heavy}.
-More recently, \citet{langegenswitch} characterized the heavy-traffic behaviour in the so-called generalized switch (that includes wireless networks, cloud computing, data center networks and many other queuing models) by generalizing the drift arguments in \citet{maguluri2018optimal, maguluri2016heavy}.
-However, all these models assume that the arrivals are iid across time.
+An alternate method for heavy-traffic analysis based on drift arguments was introduced in \cite{eryilmaz2012asymptotically} to study CRP systems.
+This drift method was generalized to study the switch system when the CRP condition is not met, in \cite{maguluri2018optimal,maguluri2016heavy}.
+The literature on drift method so far is limited to an i.i.d. arrival process.